Q. How does sQuidd.io help me discover new, interesting sailing destinations?

 Yes!
 If you are like thousands of boaters worldwide who have come to rely on the leading Open Source chart plotter and navigation software OpenCPN, you can now enjoy some of sQuidd.io's unique features through an OpenCPN plugin:

 Q. What are the requirements for using the plugin?

 Q. What steps are required to use the plugin?

 Q. How do I obtain the API key?

-Q. How does the Log-sharing feature work?
+Q. How does the Vessel Tracking feature work in the plugin?

 Q. How often should I retrieve and send log updates?